“Life is better when you add fresh air, a warm campfire, bright stars and s’mores.” —Unknown

-This version of S’more can’t get any easier to make and is just as delicious.
+This S’more version can’t get any easier to make and is just as delicious.
 Roast your marshmallow and sandwich it between two fudge striped cookies.
 Yum!

 Ritz Cracker S’mores

 To me, there is nothing better than a salty-sweet combination and this version is my favorite.
 Roast your marshmallow and sandwich it between two Ritz Crackers.
-With this option, I’ve used a chocolate bar and a peanut butter cup as my sources of sweet.
+With this option, I recommend a peanut butter cup as the source of sweet.
 The peanut butter cup is delicious!
 Salty, sweet, gooey!
 Yum.
 I make sure to have the supplies for this version on every camping trip we take!

 S’more cones is a fun adaptation of the classic s’more and great fun with family and friends.
 Set up a “buffet” of ice cream cones and any filling you can imagine to fill the cones and let the fun begin.
 Everyone builds their own!

 To build your cones, you’ll need, well, cones.
 We opted for sugar cones to experiment but highly recommend that you opt for a larger waffle cone so you have more room for your goodies!